francisuloko/international-hotels/README.md

 To get a local copy up and running follow these simple steps:

-Open terminal and run the following commands:
+Open terminal or command line and run the following commands:

    - `git clone git@github.com:francisuloko/html-css-capstone-proj.git`